Wagoner man injured in motorcycle crash

+A Wagoner man was injured when he crashed the motorcycle he was driving on U.S. 69, .4 miles north of Wagoner in Wagoner County, a report from Oklahoma Highway Patrol states.

-A Wagoner man was in good condition when he was admitted to Saint Francis Hospital in Tulsa following an alcohol-related motorcycle crash at the Fort Gibson Dam, states an Oklahoma Highway Patrol report.
+Bobby Brian was stable when he was admitted to Saint Francis Hospital in Tulsa, the report states.
+Brian's condition was unavailable.

-According to OHP, Thomas Adkins, 48, was driving a 2005 Harley-Davidson westbound on Oklahoma 251 at approximately 8 p.m.
-Friday, about 5 miles east of Okay in Wagoner County.
-He drove off the road and laid the motorcycle over.
-The trooper listed the cause of the collision as driving while impaired.
-Adkins was not wearing a helmet, the report states.
+According to OHP, the crash happened at approximately 9:38 a.m.
+Wednesday.
+Brian was driving a 2022 Yamaha motorcycle, tried to make a left turn onto U.S. 69 from approximately .4 miles south of E 690 Road, when he lost control.
+He was not wearing a helmet.
+The trooper listed the cause of the collision as unsafe speed.

 Commented